 - Evidence and criteria for the Effectiveness of Existing Treatment Interventions

-- Prevention and Innovative Practice in the treatment of Sexual Abusers
+- Prevention and Innovative Practice in the treatment of Sexual Abuse.

-Chair, Research Committee, on behalf of the Committee and NOTA Board
+Chair, NOTA Research Committee on behalf of the Committee and NOTA Board